LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo1-Exp1/README.md

 In this experiment, we used the simulator in the 'noS1' mode, i.e., RAN without core.

-Despite we'd simulated just one UE within here, you might run multiple UEs with the UE container.
+Despite we'd simulated just one UE, you might run multiple UEs with the UE container.
 To do that you should modify the parameter '--num-ues' putting the desired UE number when running the command to start the UE software.

 To create a different topology you need to modify the [Demo1Exp1.yml](https://github.com/LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo1-Exp1/blob/master/Demo1Exp1.yml) file.